crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

   * Flask API (Future Enhancement)

 * Features
+  * Lookup
       * Allows lookup from either text entry, and 1 or more documents (e.g.: Resume + Job)
       * Returns similarity scores for confidence level
       * Returns URL + doc ID which can be used to retrieve the original doc
+  * Add Doc / Remove Doc to repo
+  * Preprocess / Training / Testing Phases are also triggered by CLI and called by Kubeflow Dockers

 Finding Jobs from Text Entry